 Key points:

 1. This amp has been configured for use with an NTSC spec RGB SCART cable.
-Please use a SCART cable designed for an NTSC Super Nintendo/Super Famicom console, even if you install the mod in a PAL machine.
+Please use a SCART cable designed for an NTSC Super Nintendo/Super Famicom console, even if you install the upgrade in a PAL machine.

 2. Because the amp has been configured for use with an NTSC cable, if you have a PAL console and your RGB cable uses composite video for sync then you will need to select the “I have a PAL SNES” option above and replace R18 on the SNES main board with a 75 ohm 0805 package resistor that will be provided with your order.